 Analyzes and evaluates capacity and level of service of highway facilities using methodology of the Highway Capacity Manual (HCM).
 Covers operational, design and planning applications.
-Specific focus on the application of the HCM methodology to two-lane rural highways, freeways and multilane highways, ramps and weaving segments, urban streets and signalized intersections.
-Use of HCS software emphasized.
+Specific

 MCE 570 Solid Waste Engineering (3)

 Engineering management and principles as applied to the collection, transport, reuse and disposal of solid wastes.
 Emphasis is on municipal wastes.
 Prerequisite: CE 385 or instructor permission.